Mholscher/debtors/doc/source/Overdue.rst

 Debtor becomes dubious
 ----------------------

 There is no outgoing communication is this step.
-The bill is marked as dubious and accounting is made to reduce the debt and increase the dubious debtors account for the amount not received.
+The client is marked as a dubious debtor and accounting is made to reduce the debt and increase the dubious debtors account for the amount not received.

-The client is marked as a debtor risk. *This may have legal consequences or impediments; verify with your lawyers!*
+The **client** is marked as a debtor risk. *This may have legal consequences or impediments; verify with your lawyers!*

 .. _debt_blocked: